divinediscipline/email-list-api/RENDER_DEPLOYMENT.md

 2. **Wait for Build**: Monitor the build logs for any issues
 3. **Database Initialization**: The application will automatically:
    - Run database migrations on startup
+   - Clear all existing data from the database
-   - Seed the database with sample data (realistic user and 20 records each for emails, notifications, and messages)
+   - Seed the database with fresh sample data (realistic user and 20 records each for emails, notifications, and messages)

 **Note**: Database seeding is now automatic and will occur on every application startup.
-The seeding process is idempotent, meaning it won't create duplicate data if run multiple times.
+The seeding process clears all existing data and creates fresh sample data, ensuring a clean slate for each deployment.

 ## Step 6: Verify Deployment